rach-db/secleaf-q2-ctf-2026/forensics/needle_in_context.md

 | 6578745f | ext_ |
 | 68655f72 | he_r |

-At this point, it became clear that the challenge involved reconstructing fragmented text from multiple logs.
+At this point, the challenge became more about reconstruction than extraction.

----

-# Searching for Additional Fragments

-To locate all hexadecimal fragments inside the logs, I used:
+I needed to find all the remaining fragments.

+So I searched every log file for hexadecimal patterns:

 ```bash
 grep -R "[0-9a-f]\{8\}" logs/
 ```

-This revealed additional fragments:
+This revealed additional pieces:

 ```txt
 5365634c